vserova/book/pages/ch_grid.md

 -   `tfiles` – a list of semicolon-separated file names which will be transferred to the server side.

--   `jout` – a file name where the application’s output to <span class="nctnt ncbi-var">stdout</span> will be stored.
+-   `jout` – a file name where the application’s output to `stdout` will be stored.

--   `jerr` – a file name where the application’s output to <span class="nctnt ncbi-var">stderr</span> will be stored.
+-   `jerr` – a file name where the application’s output to `stderr` will be stored.

 -   `runtime` – a time in seconds of the remote application’s running time.
 If the application is running longer then this time it is assumed to be failed and its execution is terminated.

--   `exclusive` – instructs the <span class="nctnt ncbi-app">remote\_app</span> to not get any other jobs from the NetSchedule service while this job is being executed.
+-   `exclusive` – instructs the **remote\_app** to not get any other jobs from the NetSchedule service while this job is being executed.

 #### Diagram